JeffLCoughlin/robovetter/README.md

 for the artifically injected transit data.

-Note that in this case, "RoboVetter-Input.txt" corresponds to Table 3 of the paper, "RoboVetter-Output.txt" corresponds to Table 5, and "RoboVetter-Inject-Output.txt" corresponds to Table 6.
+Note that in this case, "RoboVetter-Input.txt" corresponds to Table 3 of the paper, "RoboVetter-Output.txt" corresponds to Table 5, and "RoboVetter-Inject-Input.txt" and "RoboVetter-Inject-Output.txt" corresponds to Table 6.